 The snappy focusing in Live View mode is especially useful on the 6D Mark II because it has a vari-angle screen that can be angled for viewing from any angle whether you’re shooting landscape or portrait format images.
 Canon has also done a great job of implementing touch control so you adjust settings and set the active AF point by tapping on the screen.

 That screen is also of use when you’re shooting video, which tops out at Full HD (1920×1080) at 59.94fps.
 Further good news is that the 6D II maintains its good detail resolution up to around ISO 6,400, making it a versatile all-rounder.

-Like the Canon 6D Mark II, the EOS RP had a Dual Pixel CMOS AF design sensor, however it has a remarkable 4779 selectable AF points.
-Also, as the RP is a mirrorless camera, those points area accessible for use whether the image is compose in the electronic viewfinder or on the 3-in 1.04-million-dot vari-angle touchscreen.
-In a step-up from the 6D Mark II, the RP is capable of shooting 4K (3840×2160) video at up to 25fps.
+Like the Canon 6D Mark II, the EOS RP has a Dual Pixel CMOS AF design sensor, however it has a remarkable 4779 selectable AF points.
+Also, as the RP is a mirrorless camera, those points area accessible for use whether the image is compose in the electronic viewfinder or on the 3-inch 1.04-million-dot vari-angle touchscreen.
+In a step-up from the 6D Mark II, the RP is capable of shooting 4K UHD (3840×2160) video at up to 25fps.
 And of course, you get to use the excellent AF system for shooting video as well as stills.

 Canon DSLR photographers looking to switch to a mirrorless camera will appreciate the familiar handling of the RP and can use the existing EF mount lenses via an adapter.
 They won’t be disappointed by the images which have excellent levels of detail up to around ISO 12,800.

 - Lens mount: Canon RF